Poulpes/onboarding/readme.md

 When it comes to planning, we're deciding the *who's gonna work on what ?* by trying to optimise various factors:
 - **Availability**
 	Obviously, we're trying to smooth the workload of everyone.

 - **Technical affinity and skills**
 	The basics:
 	- You're a frontend expert and you don't want to know what's a migration ?
 You're not gonna work backend.
-	- You're a junior backend dev, you won't be in charge of the app architecture *but you'll have time to discuss it with the lead dev*.
+	- You're a junior backend dev, you won't be in charge of the app architecture *...but you'll have time to discuss it with the lead dev*.

-You're backend but you're keen on learning some frontend, we'll try to meet your expectation.
+	In addition, we're trying to meet your expectation:  You're backend but you're keen on learning some frontend, we'll do our try to acccomodate  meet your expectation.
 - the opportunity to work from A to Z on a project
 - the level of skills required
 - the technical affinity